lenincompres/ima-few-2024/Class 02/README.md

   * [5 Key Principles for New UX Designers](https://careerfoundry.com/en/blog/ux-design/5-key-principles-for-new-ux-designers/)
   * [User Experience of a Heartbreak](https://www.fastcompany.com/3036536/this-is-the-user-experience-of-a-heartbreak)
 * Create a Learning Log from one (or several) of this week's readings
+* Set up Office Hourse for any HTML questions or Review